HaydenMulnix/GroupProject_MIST4610/README.md

 This query provides management insight on transactions during a specified date.
 Management can analyze how sale price fluctuates throughout the day, as well as the success or failure of certain employees during the day.

 2.
+This query displays the total revenue of the Starbucks
 <img width="353" alt="image" src="https://github.com/user-attachments/assets/5a520fca-10ec-4f74-953c-07b80bca7eb2" />

+Management is able to use this query as a flat numerical value to judge their performance, which can be useful on a broad scale.

 3.
+This query lists the foods Starbucks has to offer, order by price in descending order.
 <img width="407" alt="image" src="https://github.com/user-attachments/assets/85dac5a9-6055-462c-a5fd-c7a41dd85588" />

+This is helpful to management as they are able to identify which products would generate the most revenue.
+This allows managers to create target promotions to push high priced item.

 4.
+This query lists each food item offered, and the ingredients included in that food.
 <img width="588" alt="image" src="https://github.com/user-attachments/assets/7a869950-73c8-411a-b5b8-5bd6207c6b95" />

+Managers will be able to use this information to track ingredient usage, and ultimately reduce waste.
+This could also be used to forecast supply needs, as some ingredients may belong to 10+ items versus another ingredient might only belong to 1 or 2.

 ## Complex Queries
 1.